 Number of Directors Proportion of Board

 Core Competencies

 Accounting or finance 6 75%

 Business management 8 100%

 Legal or corporate governance 6 75%

-Relevant industry knowledge or experience 7 88%
+Relevant industry knowledge or experience 8 100%

 Strategic planning experience 8 100%

-Customer based experience or knowledge 6 75%
+Customer based experience or knowledge 8 100%

-Information Technology 4 50%
+Information Technology 5 63%

 Gender

-Male 8 100%
+Male 7 87.5%

-Female
+Female 1 12.5%

 The Board reviews the size and attributes of the Board regularly, taking into consideration the nature and scope of business as well as the current and future plans of the Group, and is of the view that the current Board size and composition of eight (8) Directors, of which four (4) are Independent Directors, is appropriate and effective.
-Furthermore the Board is of the view that the current Board comprises Directors who, as a group provide the appropriate balance and mix of skills, knowledge, experience and other aspects of diversity in order to avoid groupthink and foster constructive debate.
+Furthermore, the Board is of the view that the current Board comprises Directors who, as a group provides the appropriate balance and mix of skills, knowledge, experiences and other aspects of diversity in order to avoid groupthink and foster constructive debate.

-The NC will continue to review the Diversity Policy to ensure its effectiveness, and will, as and when necessary, recommend revisions to the Board for consideration and approval.
+The NC will continue to review the Diversity Policy to ensure its effectiveness, and will, as and when necessary, recommend appropriate revisions to the Board for consideration and approval.
 It will also continue its identification and evaluation of suitable candidates to ensure there is adequate diversity (including gender diversity) on the Board.